Fisheries Accounting: Integrating Stock Assessment

 3.2 Asset Account Integration

-This section addresses how stock assessment outputs are integrated into the structure of physical and monetary asset accounts for natural aquatic resources.
 For the general structure of asset accounts, see TG-3.1 Asset Accounts.

 Mapping stock assessment outputs to account entries